harshabayyaram/DSA-Practice/DSA-A2/3/6_Left_Rotate_by_K.md

         return arr;
     }
 }

 ```
-## but we need arraylist in coding ninjas
+## Java with ArrayList<Integer> but we need arraylist in coding ninjas
 ```java
 import java.util.ArrayList;